HackYourFuture/Node.js/week1/MAKEME.md

 ## Assignment

-Create an http server that can add and subtract from a number, which we will call `state`.
+Create an HTTP server that can add and subtract from a number, which we will call `state`.
 Use project in `week1` directory as starting material.
 Pay extra attention to line 21, which contains some hints for this week `console.log('New http request received', request.url);`